confluentinc/operator-earlyaccess/ccloud-integration/README.rst

 Confluent Cloud provides you an API key for both Kafka and Schema Registry.
 Configure Confluent Operator to use the API key when setting up Connect and KsqlDB to connect.

-#.
 Create a Kubernetes secret object for Confluent Cloud Kafka access.
 This secret object contains file based properties.
-These files are in the format that each respective Confluent component requires for authentication credentials.
+These files are in the format that each respective Confluent component requires for authentication
+credentials:

    ::